 In addition to the main local channels, you can watch many sub-channels.
 For example, this might be channel 10.3 or 8.4.
 These channels may air movies, old TV shows, or reality shows.

 In a large city, you can watch over 100 channels.
 For example, Phoenix offers over 170 over-the-air channels.

 Regardless of the antenna you choose, it plugs directly into your TV.
 After the one-time purchase, you may never pay to watch TV again.

 Hulu might be the most complete alternative to cable TV.
 After all, the major networks all own a partial stake in Hulu.
 This means they are willing to let you watch their channels.

 You have two streaming plan options on Hulu.

 Hulu with Live TV

-If you’re paying $100 a month for cable, that means you can have an extra $60 in your pocket each month.
-And, you can watch most of the channels you watch now!
+If you’re paying $100 a month for cable, that means you can have an extra $35 in your pocket each month for a similar channel lineup.

 - Fox Sports

 With these channels, you can still watch your favorite sports teams.
 And, you can still access your favorite lifestyle programs, too.